 The most popular program to encrypt PDF in Windows is Adobe Acrobat.
 But, if you only want to password protect few PDF, there is no need to spend money on Adobe Acrobat.
 A free program like pPDFmate can do the same thing for you.

 Simply download and install this program like you do with any other Windows application.
 Then open the pdf in it, that you want to encrypt.
 Select the file > security > open password > assign a strong password > click build.

-Encrypting a PDF is very simple in MAC.
+Encrypting a PDF is very simple in macOS.
 You can use the built-in Preview for that.
 Simply open the PDF file with MAC’s preview.
-Next, go to File > Export as PDF.
-A new window will open, click on show detail.
-Now check mark Encrypt option > assign password > save changes.
-You will notice the file’s thumbnail changed to a lock icon.
+Click on the ‘File’ tab on the menu bar and click on ‘Export’.

 Now, you’ll see two password option — owner password and user password.
 As explained at the beginning of this article, the owner password is for permission and user password is what we need to open the document.
 To avoid confusion enter the same password on both and save changes.
 And that’s it.